-The World Antibiotic Awareness Week is a week to raise awareness of the health risks posed by antibiotic resistance and to promote good practice in this area of concern, in efforts to limit the emergence and spread of resistant bacteria throughout the world.
+The World Antimicrobial Awareness Week (WAAW) is used to highlight the health risks posed by antimicrobial resistance and to promote good practice in this area of concern, in efforts to limit the emergence and spread of resistant bacteria throughout the world.
 Every year, the OIE supports Members to conduct awareness raising activities.